designeryoungmin/x-talk/README.md

-# Cloning KaKaoTalk with HTML & CSS
+# Kokoa Clone 2021 Update

-NomardCoders's Lecture Project.
+HTML & CSS are so much fun!